 Fortunately, you don’t have to decide on your dream job title just yet.
 All of these jobs can be grouped into a smaller number of broad categories.
 Registrars, collections officers and documentation officers all perform broadly similar roles and have in common a close connection to museum objects and object information on a day-to-day working basis.
 Educators, on the other hand, perform their own specialised and specific function.
+Front of house us another area of highly skilled work.
+The list is practically endless!
 The Museums Association has provided a useful set of typical role profiles here.

 Having a general sense of the direction you want to go in is really useful.
 As soon as you establish it, you can start to be more focused when it comes to looking for jobs and voluntary roles.

 While I never knew from the off that I wanted to be a ‘Collections Management Assistant’, I did know after I had been volunteering for a few months that I really wanted to work in collections or documentation.

 If you’re still not sure where you see your own particular path going, then try to get as much of a broad overview of the different sorts of jobs in which you might be interested.
 Apply for voluntary roles in new and uncharted territory, or ask existing supervisors if they can provide you with more varied experience.
 Talk to people in other areas of museum work about their daily working lives.
 Ask around for advice.
 You’ll find people willing to help.